loclv/nodejs-typescript-tsx-scripts/README.md

 ## Motivation

-NodeJS Typescript Scripts template using pnpm.
+NodeJS Typescript TSX Scripts template:

+- Using `pnpm` for package management.
-- Using TSX - TypeScript Executer for Node.js.
+- Using [tsx](https://tsx.is/) - TypeScript Executer for Node.js.
-- built-in `.env` file support with [Node.js v20.6.0 or above](https://nodejs.org/en/blog/release/v20.6.0)
+- built-in `.env` file support with [Node.js v20.6.0 or above](https://nodejs.org/en/blog/release/v20.6.0).
 - Simple logger build on top of `node:fs` and JS `console`.

 ## Environment